Logotyp Jordbruksverket

 • an account of the way in which the data can be confirmed.

-You can use our form or enclose a separate description.
+You can use our form or attach another separate description.

-You can apply for extended the registration period by another 30 years if propagating material of the variety is still available in the market.
+You may apply to have the registration extended for a further 30 years, provided that propagating material of the variety is still available for marketing.

 Withdrawing the registration

-You can choose to surrender the variety from the list of varieties at any time during the registration period.
-You can apply for surrendering the variety.
-You can also withdraw an application for registration.
+You may choose to surrender the variety from the list of varieties at any time during the registration period.
+In that case, you apply for surrendering of the variety.
+You may also withdraw an application for registration.

-If you have produced a new plant variety or are the agent of a plant breeder, you can apply for plant breeder's right for the variety.
-You can obtain a plant breeder's right for all types of plants.
-You can only obtain a plant breeder's right for a new plant variety.
+If you have developed a new plant variety or act as a representative for a plant breeder, you may apply for plant breeders' rights for the variety.
+You can obtain a plant breeders' right for all kinds of plant species, but only for a new variety.

-The plant breeder's right means that only you have the right to propagate, process, sell, import, export and keep the plant variety with the purpose of propagate it.
+The plant breeders' right means that you alone have the right to propagate, process, sell, import, export and store the plant variety for the purpose of propagation.
 If someone else wishes to use the plant variety, they must compensate the infringement to you.
-However, it is free to use protected varieties for research, trials and production of new varieties.
+However, it is free to use protected varieties for research, trials and development of new varieties.

-In Sweden, the Swedish Seed Trade Association, Svenska Utsädesföretagens Förening (SVUF) collects these payments.
+In Sweden, the Swedish Seed Trade Association, Svenska Utsädesföretagens Förening (SVUF) is responsible for collecting the remuneration.

 Requirements for the variety to be protected